christosmarg/sbrs/README.md

-A small and simple blog and RSS shell script inspired by [Luke Smith's lb](https://github.com/LukeSmithxyz/lb) but with a few modifications to match my own workflow.
+A small and simple blog and RSS shell script inspired by [Luke Smith's lb](https://github.com/LukeSmithxyz/lb) but with many modifications and additions to match my own workflow.

 ## Features

 `autoblog` can do the following:

-* Define a `blog` directory where all blog posts will be stored
+* Define a `blog` directory where all blog posts will be stored.
-* Set up a seperate `HTML` blog page with CSS styling
+* Set up a seperate `HTML` blog page with CSS styling of your choosing.
-* Add the blog post on the website's main page and on the blog's index
+* Add the blog post on the website's main and blog index pages.
-* Add the blog post to an RSS feed
+* Add the blog post to a specified RSS feed.
-* Revise or delete an already published post
+* Revise, delete, or change the title of a published post.

+Read the `man` page for more.

 ## Installation